-Fishing has been taken as a recreational activity and a way to connect with nature for decades.
+Fishing in Nepal has been taken as a recreational activity and a way to connect with nature for decades.
 Over and again, people turn towards the sport and take it as a way to reunite with the closed ones and buddies.

 However, fishing has become more an adventure now with anglers seeking new and exotic rivers hoping to find different species of fish, unique in nature.
 And Nepal, being one of the richest countries in freshwater resources, has ample rivers and rapid streams with a variety of fishes.